ReadyMouse/BananaBetting/README.md

 - This is a proof-of-concept built for fun and to explore Zcash blockchain functionality
 - The developers assume no responsibility for any legal issues arising from the use of this software
 - Users are solely responsible for ensuring compliance with their local laws and regulations
-- Since wining bets are refunded and loser bets are resdistributed to charitires, this is potentially not under gambling restrictions
+- Since winning bets are refunded and loser bets are redistributed to charities, this is potentially not under gambling restrictions